Prepare the map and form

-- Click Open in Field Maps.
+- On the item details page, click Open in Field Maps.

-- Point to the the map thumbnail and click Change Thumbnail.
+- Point to the map thumbnail and click Change Thumbnail.
 Change the thumbnail to an image of the location of your event.

 Thumbnail images must be 600 x 400 pixels, landscape orientation, PNG or JPG format, and not larger than 1 MB in size.
 This will help participants identify the map in the Field Maps mobile app.